Hometown: Winnipeg, Manitoba

 How did your family react?

 How did your friends react?
-Were you treated any different?
+Were you treated differently, or did things remain the same?

 What did your treatment consist of?